[wpml_language_selector_widget]

 Diffuse large B-cell lymphoma

-Figure 1 is an example of the treatment landscape for DLBCL.
+Table 1 shows the recommended front-line treatment options for DLBCL.
 Presenting symptoms include rapidly enlarging masses with both local and systemic symptoms (B symptoms with fever, night sweats and weight loss).1,2

 Most patients with localized tumors can be cured with chemotherapy alone or in combination with immunomodulatory agents.
 For advanced disease, more than half the patients are cured by a doxorubicin-based combination therapy and rituximab.2